---

 Route tracking sends a message to the server on every client-side navigation.
 For high-traffic sites:

-• Consider disabling for sites with very rapid navigation patterns
+- Consider disabling for sites with rapid navigation patterns

-• Route paths only (no query strings or hashes tracked)
+- Route paths only (the module does not track query strings or hashes)